Leon Day: Negro leagues

-On July 31, 1942, Day set a Negro league record for strikeouts in a single game, striking out 18 batters from the Baltimore Elite Giants in a one-hit shoutout.
+On July 31, 1942, Day set a Negro league record for strikeouts in a single game, striking out 18 batters from the Baltimore Elite Giants in a one-hit shutout.
 The only hit manufactured against Day that outing was a bloop single to left field off the bat of "Pee Wee" Butts.
 In the 1942 East-West All-Star Game, with runners threatening in the seventh inning, Day entered in relief to strike out seven batters, the most recorded by a pitcher in an East-West All-Star appearance.
 Although the Newark Eagles failed to secure the Negro National League pennant that season, Day still participated in the Negro League World Series thanks to an odd transaction.
 After dropping the first three games, the Homestead Grays acquired Day on loan from the Eagles.
 He bested his rival Satchel Paige and the Kansas City Monarchs in a 4–1 Game Four victory.
 In response to the upset, the Pittsburgh Courier, one of the most respected newspapers covering the Negro leagues, ranked Day ahead of Paige as the best pitcher in the league in 1942 and 1943.
 For his performance, Day was rewarded with $100 and a train ride back to Baltimore.
 The outcome of the game was thrown out on appeal by the Monarchs, however, for the Grays' use of unauthorized players.
 Without Day, the replay of the game was won by the Monarchs, sealing the series sweep.

 World War II

 On September 1, 1943, Day was drafted into military service.
-He was commissioned in the 818th Amphibian Battalion and landed on Utah Beach six days after Operation Overlord to drop supplies.
+He entered into active service on September 22, 1943.
+He eventually served in the 818th Amphibian Battalion and landed on Utah Beach six days after Operation Overlord to drop supplies.
 Following VE-Day, he was stationed in France.
 Day and fellow Negro leaguer Willard Brown were recruited to the Overseas Invasion Service Expedition (OISE) All-Stars; Philadelphia Phillies pitcher Sam Nahem was the player-manager of the team.
 The team easily overcame the competition to reach the ETO World Series to face the 71st Infantry Division team, composed predominantly of Major League Baseball players.
 By contrast, the OISE club consisted of a mismatched roster of various minor leaguers, Negro leaguers, and semi-professionals.
 Before a crowd of 50,000 at Stadion Nürnberg in Germany, Day pitched in Game Two for a 2–1 victory as the OISE All-Stars eventually won the championship in five games.
+Day's date of separation from the Army was March 14, 1946.
+His honorable discharge lists his military occupational specialty as Amphibian Truck Driver (934), his decorations and citations as the European-African-Middle-Eastern (EAME) Service Medal and the WWII Victory Medal, and his final rank as Technician 5th Grade (Tec 5).
+It also lists his height as 5'10" and his weight as 180 pounds.